ekc395/leetcode-daily/README.md

 - **Solved** — synced from your LeetCode accepted submissions via `/api/sync`.
 Each gets a head-start schedule row (`interval_days = 1`, `ease_factor = 2.5`, `next_review_at = tomorrow`).
 - **Unseeded** — loaded from the full LeetCode problem bank via `/api/seed`.
 No schedule row until the queue assigns them as a "new problem".

+New-problem selection is restricted to the [Neetcode 150](https://leetcode.com/problem-list/plakya4j/): `/api/seed/neetcode150` marks those problems with an `in_neetcode150` flag (and populates their tags), and the queue only assigns flagged problems as new problems.
+Already-scheduled problems outside the list still come up for review — only *new* picks are restricted.
+Because the upstream API rate-limits at ~80 requests/hour, the route is incremental and idempotent: re-run it until it reports `totalSeeded: 150`.

 ### Daily email